Srinivasa Acarya: The story of the appearance of Srinivas Acharya

 “Ram!
 Your Gurudev has been sitting in meditation for two days.
 He has not eaten anything, and his breathing is very slow.
 We are afraid he might die!”

 Ramachandra said, “O my dear mothers!
 I will find out what’s the matter.
 Don’t worry, everything will be alright.”
 Ramachandra sat near his Gurudeva and began to meditate.
 Soon he became completely immersed in Vraja Lila, and saw himself in his svarupa as “Karuna-manjari.” ...”Karuna manjari” found herself in the midst of a grove of trees and flowering vines, and heard the sounds of Radharani's sakhis laughing with Krishna.
 Following the sounds of their laughter, she made her way to the bank of Sri Radhakunda.

 There she saw two or three manjaris standing far away from Radha and Krishna and the sakhis, looking with distress towards the water of the kunda.
 One of them explained, “Radharani has lost her favorite nose ring during jala-keli!
 We must get it back.
 See, your sakhi is searching for it now.”
 Karuna-manjari saw her guru-rupa-sakhi, Mani Manjari (Srinivas Acharya Thakur) diving again and again into the waters of Radhakunda in search of the missing nose ring.
 Karuna-manjari dove into the water and joined in the search.
 Within half an hour, she found Radharani's nose ring and gave it to Mani Manjari.
 Mani Manjari was overjoyed to find the nosering at last.
 She gave the nosering to Rupa Manjari, who placed it in the nose of Radharani.

 Rupa Manjari said to Mani-manjari, “Radharani is so pleased with your seva, she secretly gave me her chewed tambul for you.
 Take it.”
 Mani-manjari took a little of Radharani's prasadi tambul and gave the rest to Karuna-manjari.
 Now that the nose ring was found, both Srinivasacharya and Ramachandra Kaviraj returned to external consciousness.

 Meanwhile, a third day had come and gone.
 Srimati and Isvari were weeping bitterly, when Srinivas and Ramachandra finally came to.
 Srimati and Isvari immediately made arrangements for their prasada, as Srinivas had not eaten for three days, and bade him take rest.

 The next morning Srimati and Isvari inquired of Ramachandra Kaviraj, “What happened?
 How has our husband ended up in such a condition?
 Please tell us everything!”
 Ramachandra told Srinivasa's wives the story of Radharani's lost nose ring, and they listened with rapt attention.
 “So you see, o mothers, that is why Gurudeva remained in meditation for three days — he had to complete his seva for Radharani.”

 The descendants of Hemalata Thakurani presently reside in Vrindaban district of Uttar Pradesh.They are known by the Brahmin title of Chattaraj.

-Srila Radhamohana Thakura was his descendant.
+Radhamohana Thakura was his descendant.